4. Home Gym Equipment

 The M1 Pro makes sense for users who want one machine to replace several larger stations in a small home gym.
 That is especially helpful for buyers balancing floor space, budget, and the need to keep equipment organized in shared spaces.

-Setting Up the RitFit M1 Pro for the First Time
+How Do You Set Up the RitFit M1 Pro for the First Time?

 Unboxing and Assembly Overview